 - Talking to other people in the car

-- Grooming yourself while on the way to work
+- Grooming yourself while driving

 - Looking at the scenery around you